etraunig/dotfiles/README.md

 # dotfiles
-For now it's only zsh, alacritty and starship files.
 I plan on adding more customizations to it as well as adding more programs customizations

+For now it has files for:
+- Alacritty
+    - alacritty.toml
+- Bspwm
+    - bspwmrc
+- Btop
+    - btop.conf
+- Picom
+    - picom.conf
+- Polybar
+    - config.ini
+- Starship
+    - starship.toml
+- Sxhkd
+    - sxhkd
+- Xinit
+    - .xinitrc
+- Zsh
+    - .zprofile
+    - .zsh